uhub/awesome-viml/README.md

 * [scrooloose/snippets](https://github.com/scrooloose/snippets) - A bunch of snippets to use with NERD Snippets
 * [romainl/dotvim](https://github.com/romainl/dotvim) - My Vim config
 * [nelstrom/vim-qargs](https://github.com/nelstrom/vim-qargs) - A Vim plugin that adds a :Qargs utility command, for populating the argument list from the files in the quickfix list.
-* [msanders/vim-files](https://github.com/msanders/vim-files) - The configuration files & plugins I use with Vim.
 * [jboner/vim-config](https://github.com/jboner/vim-config) - My Vim config files and setup for Scala development and more...
 * [ijonas/dotfiles](https://github.com/ijonas/dotfiles) - My .bashrc and ssh config files
 * [happypeter/peter-vim](https://github.com/happypeter/peter-vim) - My  ~/.vim/